 You need to go to a doctor from that panel if you want the insurance company to pay for your medical treatment.
 They will claim that any other treatment is not authorized and you might end up paying the bill.

-Once you have filed your Claim for Benefits with the Commission, the Commission will order the workers’ compensation carrier to let them know if they are accepting or denying your claim.
+Once you have filed your Claim Form with the Commission, the Commission will order the workers’ compensation carrier to let them know if they are accepting or denying your claim.
 If your claim is accepted by the adjuster, that’s wonderful!
 You will probably get a document called an Award Agreement and once everyone signs this and returns it to the Commission, then the Commission will enter an Award Order.